devjohnpark/Web-Application-Server/README.md

 - **0.2.0: Protocol Decoupling & Performance Optimization**
     - Resolve protocol dependency by separating low-level and high-level processing into a two-layer architecture
-    - Improve GC Performance by Buffering Headers and Parsing Necessary Fields
+    - Significantly improve performance by buffering header in byte[], parsing keys/values by index, and using lazy loading for required field as `String`
     - Leverage Cache Locality with LIFO-based Object Pool
     - Enhance Socket Extensibility with `SocketWrapperBase<E>` for Future NIO
     - Support Virtual Servers by Port and Domain